ibm-cloud-docs/power-iaas/configuring-ibmi-network.md

 4. Select `QAUTOVRT` with option “2” (change).
 5. Change the value from “0” to the number of auto-configured consoles you want to be able to connect concurrently.

-After completing these steps, you can get to a console from ACS.
+After you complete these steps, you can get to a console from ACS.
 Additionally, you can get to _iNav/DM_ by pointing your browser to the following address:

 ```shell
 https://127.0.0.1:2005/ibm/console/login.do?action=secure